 a.
-What are the key policy imperatives driving decision makers to explore and harness the potential of AI-based solutions and technologies to enable the global transition to digital economy?
+How can AI solutions and technologies promote sustainable development?
+What are the key policy imperatives driving decision makers to explore and harness the potential of AI-based solutions and technologies to enable sustainable development?

 C-007 Comment from Facebook